A-m-e-y/W05_C17_BubbleSort_Systolic_Array/README.md

 ## **TL;DR**

 - This project compares the performance of a traditional **pure Python implementation** of Bubble Sort with a **NumPy-based systolic array simulation**.
+- The speedup is primarily due to **NumPy's optimized C backend**, which allows for efficient memory access and computation and not because of the systolic array simulation itself.
+- The systolic array simulation is a **conceptual exercise** to understand how data flows in hardware architectures, but the actual performance gain comes from using NumPy's efficient array operations.
+- Each excecution block runs parallely in actual Hardware implementation of Systolic Array.
+- In this simulation, each execution block runs sequentially, but the systolic array concept is still applied to understand how data flows through the array.

 - The results clearly demonstrate that the NumPy systolic version significantly outperforms the pure Python implementation for larger input sizes — up to **7×–8× faster** for size 10000.

 - The average execution times (in seconds) for different input sizes are: